MicrosoftDocs/fabric-docs/docs/real-time-intelligence/architecture-medallion.md

 **Visualize and act**

-The performance capabilities of Real-Time Intelligence allow you to visualize the data using components such as Power BI, Real-Time Dashboarda, or KQL querysets.
+The performance capabilities of Real-Time Intelligence allow you to visualize the data using components such as Power BI, Real-Time Dashboards, or KQL querysets.
 You can pull data from both the Gold Layer for aggregated views, and the Silver layer to unlock high granularity analytics.
-Additionally, you can act on the data at any layer using [Activator](data-activator/activator-introduction.md), which unlocks the ability to act on data as it arrives in a eventstream, high-granular data in the Silver layer, and aggregated data from the Gold layer.
+Additionally, you can act on the data at any layer using [Activator](data-activator/activator-introduction.md), which unlocks the ability to act on data as it arrives in Eventstream, high-granular data in the Silver layer, and aggregated data from the Gold layer.

 ## Key benefits